 DMC has childcare leave, nursing care leave, and childcare time systems to ensure that employees caring for children and family members requiring care can continue working during different life stages.

 We believe that helping employees to continue working leads to increased corporate value through the retention of competent individuals with valuable experience.
 Therefore, division managers have meetings with employees who are taking care of children or family members requiring nursing care to better understand the employees’ situations and promote the use of support systems.
-In FY2019, two female employees took childcare leave.
+In FY2021, one female employee took childcare leave.

 DMC believes in individual potential and works on the improvement of in-house education systems aiming to help employees exercise their abilities and improve themselves.